hyperspeednetwork/hsnhub/docs/architecture/adr-002-docs-structure.md

 ### Positive

 - Much clearer organisation of the SDK docs.
-- The `/docs` folder now only contains SDK and gaia related material.
+- The `/docs` folder now only contains SDK and hsn related material.
 Later, it will only contain SDK related material.
 - Developers only have to update `/docs` folder when they open a PR (and not `/examples` for example).
 - Easier for developers to find what they need to update in the docs thanks to reworked architecture.
 - Cleaner vuepress build for website docs.